White Salmon Middle Gorge River Map

-Our Hallmark and most popular rafting adventure: this is the section of the White Salmon River that the Zoller’s pioneered and runs year round and includes the option of Husum Falls (Class V waterfall) water level permitting.
+Our Hallmark and most popular rafting adventure: this is the section of the White Salmon River that the Zoller’s pioneered and includes the option of Husum Falls (Class V waterfall) water level permitting.
 This trip features Class III rapids during the summer months and Class IV in the higher spring-time water flows and is miles of whitewater rafting fun.
-Offered year round.
-9:00 & 1:30 July - Sept.
-9:30 & 1:30 May - June.
-Mid-day all other months.
+Offered March 15th through October 31st.
+Multiple trips daily during the late Spring/Summer months.
+Custom times available for large groups.

 Class III/IV Depending on water levels

 Budget 3.5 to 4 hours out of your day.
 On river time equals 2.25 hours of whitewater rafting fun.

 Mini Raft Option – An Exclusive Adventure from Zoller’s